What Does a Government Shutdown Mean to Me?

 The fiscal year runs from Oct.
 1 through Sept.
 30, meaning a new spending bill must be passed before midnight on Sept.
 30th.
-There have been 17 shutdowns since 1977.
-Most last only a few days.
-The longest was the last shutdown, which ran from Dec.
-16, 1995 to Jan.
-5, 1996.
+There have been multiple shutdowns over the years, though most last only a few days.
+The longest shutdown was 35 days and lasted from Dec.
+22, 2018 to Jan.
+25, 2019.

 Obviously, if you work for the federal government, a shutdown could mean no work and no pay until the situation is resolved.
 Even if you aren’t an employee of the federal government, however, a shutdown of the national government could be more than a minor inconvenience.
 Here’s a quick rundown of all the ways a government shutdown could impact you.